bryanveloso/elsydeon/README.md

 # Elsydeon

-A multipurpose Discord and Twitch chat bot with web interface for managing quotes.
+A derpy chat bot for Discord and Twitch, made specifically for The Crusaders.

 ## Project Structure